Prospective Families

 Multi-Age Classrooms

-Our multi-age groupings (3 – 6 years of age) enable younger children to learn from older children and experience new challenges through observation.
+Our multi-age groupings (3 – 6 years of age) are beneficial to all students.
+Younger children learn from older children and experience new challenges through observation.
 Older children reinforce their own learning by teaching concepts they have already mastered, while developing leadership skills and serving as role models.
-Because each student’s work is individual, children progress at their own pace.
-There is cooperation rather than competition between the ages.
-This arrangement mirrors the real world, in which individuals work and socialize with people of all ages and dispositions.

 Montessori Teachers